 Each year, the City prepares an Annual Action Plan that describes the projects and actions it will undertake to carry out the strategies outlined in the Consolidated Plan.
 This document is the Fifth Year Annual Action Plan, covering the period from July 1, 2024, to June 30, 2025 (Program Year 2024 and City Fiscal Year 2025).

 Sources and Uses of Funds

 More detailed information on sources can be found in AP-15 Expected Resources and more detailed information on uses can be found in AP-35 Projects.
-All sources and uses are estimates pending HUD's allocations.
-Budgets will be proportionally increased or decreased from the estimated funding levels to match actual allocation amounts.

 Table 1 - CDBG Sources and Uses